sosedoff/omxremote/README.md

 make release
 ```

-That will produce a binary that's ready to be execute on your RPi.
-In cases if you dont have
+That will produce a binary that's ready to be transferred and executed on your RPi.
-Make available on your system, you can execute the following commands:
+In cases if you dont have Make available on your system, you can execute the following commands:

 ```
 go get